Viveky682/Viveky682/README.md

 ## About Me
 <img align='right' src="https://media.giphy.com/media/M9gbBd9nbDrOTu1Mqx/giphy.gif" width="230">
-<b>Motivated and efficient Full-stack web developer</b> with a history of education in B.Sc(Mathematics) and an interest in coding.
-Working with MERN stack and programming languages like JavaScript catalyzed my curiosity for web development.
+<b>Motivated and efficient Full-stack web developer</b> with a history of education in B.Tech(Computer Science) and an interest in coding.
+Working with Java,Springboot,Hibernet and programming languages like JavaScript catalyzed my curiosity for software development.
 I have worked in collaborative environments demonstrating my coding and interpersonal skills to meet deadlines.
 Looking forward for some interesting and challenging opportunities.

-- 🔭 I’m currently working on React
+- 🔭 I’m currently working on Java
-- 🌱 I’m currently learning MERN
+- 🌱 I’m currently learning Java full stack
 - 👯 I’m looking to collaborate on Linkedin
 - 🤔 I’m looking for help with developing AI skills..
-- 💬 Ask me about any MERN related stuff
+- 💬 Ask me about any Java full stack related stuff
-- 📫 How to reach me **sachin.singh.glbimr19@gmail.com**
+- 📫 How to reach me **viveky682@gmail.com**
 - 😄 Pronouns: He/His
 - ⚡ Fun fact: Hot water will turn into ice faster than cold water.
  <br>